 - Start folding gently forming a letter J with a spatula.

-- First, I pick up some batter with my spatula and try to form a figure If the 8 forms without the batter breaking up, that’s one indication that it might be ready.
+- First, pick up some batter with the spatula and try to form a figure 8 a few times.
+If you can draw a figure 8 with the batter falling off the spatula a few times, without the batter breaking up, that’s one indication that it might be ready.

 - Bake one tray at a time.

-When baked, the macarons will have a deeper color and formed feet.
-And will peel off easily from the silicon mat.
+- When baked, the macarons will have a deeper color and formed feet.
+And they will peel off the tray easily.

 - Remove from the oven and bake the other tray.